sanskrit/raw_etexts_english/blogs/manasataramgini/2013-04-30_a-hindu-polemic-against-the-pretamata.md

 +++
-title = "A Hindu polemic against thexa0pretamata"
+title = "A Hindu polemic against the pretamata"

 +++
 When the English gained ascendancy after the defeat of the marATha-s and